katarzynampiekarz/ciona_gene_model_converter/README.md

 Any issues can be reported to kpiekarz3@gatech.edu
 Image source (GUI): FABA https://www.bpni.bio.keio.ac.jp/chordate/faba/1.4/top.html
 Gene model source: http://ghost.zool.kyoto-u.ac.jp/default_ht.html
+The accompanying short paper can be found [here](https://osf.io/preprints/osf/h8wz5)

 The program originally coverts between KY21 and KH2013 gene models, but it also works with KH2012.
 There are two versions of the program: with and without the graphical user interface (GUI).
 GUI may be easier to run for an inexperienced user,